ribeirohugo/go_middlewares/README.md

 [Authentication](pkg/authentication) is an authentication package that uses claims and JWT to manage user authentication.

+It holds a middleware subpackages for handling JSON Web Tokens (JWT) to securely authenticate and authorize HTTP and HTTPS requests, ensuring that only valid and properly signed tokens are processed for access control and user verification.

 ## 2.1.
 Context JWT Authentication
 [Authentication](pkg/authentication/context) is a middleware that uses JWT tokens to validate uses authentication using context and claims.